shakArora/bit-neural-network/README.md

 # bit-neural-network
-idk i made this to implement some sort of bitmap i shouldve just used convolutions

-also can someone help convert mnist to a matrix 😭
+idk i made this as an alternative to a cnn, will try to see how different they actually are